 - pediatric dentistry

 The staff also diagnoses and treats temporo-mandibular joint (TMJ) disorders, performs dental implants and jaw alignment surgery and treats facial injuries.
-In addition, Abington Hospital – Jefferson Health has a residency training program for general dentists.
+In addition, Jefferson Abington Hospital has a residency training program for general dentists.

 Tooth decay and gum disease are largely caused by plaque, a sticky combination of bacteria and food.
 Plaque begins to accumulate on teeth within 20 minutes after eating.
 If this plaque is not removed thoroughly each day, tooth decay will flourish.
 Over time, plaque will harden into tartar.